Blue

 Guillemot - surprisingly uncommon with 1-3 seen on only a few occasions

-Atlantic Puffin - only seen near the Faroe Islands where the species
+Atlantic Puffin - only seen near the Faroe Islands where the species was abundant

 Tree Pipit - One onboard briefly on 21 May